lyarinet/Next-Videos/README.md

 ### 📊 Real-Time Progress Engine
 No more guessing.
 Using Server-Sent Events (SSE), the download interface provides a **live, frame-sync percentage bar** that tracks data transmission from the source server to our backend in real-time.

+### 🔊 Multi-Language Audio Downloads
+For supported YouTube videos, the downloader can detect and export multiple dubbed audio tracks such as **English, Hindi, French, Japanese, Korean, Spanish**, and more.

+- `Default Audio (Best)` downloads the platform default track.
+- `Select Audio Track` downloads the exact chosen language and muxes it into the final file.
+- `All Audio Tracks` builds a single **MKV** containing every detected language track with proper language tags for players like VLC.

 ### 🛡️ Admin Control Panel (`/#/admin`)
 Full control without touching a line of code.
 Securely manage your site's:
 - Branding & Logo